HasanTarik-REC/Note-Collections/Second Year/Even Semester/Cyber and Intellectual Property Law/ICT Policy in Bangladesh(Chapter-2).md

 International tele-consultation through telemedicine for critical patients will be promoted in both private and public sector.
 4. All public hospitals and medical research centers shall be linked by computer networks with Medical center of excellence as the central hub in order to make expert services available throughout the country.
 This network may be gradually extended to the local level.<br/>

+### **<br/>Research and Development in ICT**

+1. Research and development in ICT will focus on need-based fundamental and applied research contributing to the improvement of quality and efficiency of the application to our ICT industry.
+2. Bangladesh Computer Council will encourage ICT R&D activities carried out by the public and private sector organizations.
+3. BCC along with ICT industries will assist in formulating plans to conduct need-based R&D activities in the Universities.
+BITs and public & activities.
+The ICT industry may fund for R&D activities for new ICT products and services through Industry-Academia collaboration.
+4. A central online data bank for scientific and technological institutions and other R&D organizations.
+5. R&D efforts on Bangla text processing, Bangla voice recognition, translation, and synthesis will be intensified.
+6. Technology Corporations such as Microsoft, IBM, Computer Associates, Oracle, SAP, etc. will be approached to set up their R&D centers in Bangladesh.
+7. Contents for the Internet and Intranet will be developed in Bangla.<br/>